Mathematical Methods of Theoretical Physics: Dual space

+The set of linear functionals is closed with respect to the addition of two or more of such functionals, as well as multiplication of scalars with a functional; that is,

-together with the ``zero functional'' (mapping every argument to zero) induce a kind of linear vector space, the ``vectors'' being identified with the linear functionals.
-This vector space will be called {\em dual space}.
+Together with the ``zero functional'' (mapping every argument to zero), as well as other algebrac properties, this induces a kind of linear vector space structure, where the ``vectors'' are identified with the linear functionals.
+This vector space will be called {\em dual space} ${\frak V}^\ast $.
+As a result, this ``bracket'' functional is {\em bilinear} in its two arguments; that is,